Market schedule

 COMMON_EQUITY_CONCEPT_TAGS(CommonStockholdersEquity, thenStockholdersEquityas fallback) - when the supplemental value equals total equity (indicating the

-StockholdersEquityfallback was used, which includes preferred stock for banks), Datastream deductsPreferredStockValueto derive common equity - preferred stock is resolved from
+StockholdersEquityfallback was used, which includes preferred stock for banks), SEC API deductsPreferredStockValueto derive common equity - preferred stock is resolved from

 PREFERRED_STOCK_CONCEPT_TAGS(PreferredStockValue,PreferredStockLiquidationPreference,PreferredStockCarryingAmount)